 Politics professor Ruth Lawson established the first Mount Holyoke international internship program in 1949, enabling students to see their studies, career paths, and themselves in new and expanded ways.

 Over the decades Mount Holyoke developed a rich array of internationally-focused curricular and co-curricular offerings.
 Then in 2003, our faculty and trustees decided that the realities of an increasingly globalizing world demanded that we make comprehensive internationalization a strategic priority.
-The College established the McCulloch Center for Global Initiatives to implement internationalization within the entire community of faculty, students, staff, and alumnae and to extend MHC’s international involvement to a network of organizations around the globe that focus on social justice, health, business, environment, culture, science and technology, and share MHC’s values and principles.
+The College established the McCulloch Center for Global Initiatives to implement internationalization within the entire community of faculty, students, staff, and alums and to extend MHC’s international involvement to a network of organizations around the globe that focus on social justice, health, business, environment, culture, science and technology, and share MHC’s values and principles.

-In collaboration with our faculty and staff colleagues, support from the College leadership and alumnae, and in partnership with foundations and organizations around the world, we have been weaving global education into the fabric of a Mount Holyoke education.
+In collaboration with our faculty and staff colleagues, support from the College leadership and alums, and in partnership with foundations and organizations around the world, we have been weaving global education into the fabric of a Mount Holyoke education.